theblitlabs/parity-client/README.md

 3. **Connection Issues**

-   - Ensure your Filecoin RPC URL is correct and accessible
+   - Ensure your blockchain RPC URL is correct and accessible
    - Check your internet connection and firewall settings
    - Verify FL server URL in configuration